velvia/links/rust.md

 * [no-panics-whatsoever](https://crates.io/crates/no-panics-whatsoever) - crate to detect and ensure at compile time there aren't panics in your code
 * [cargo-bloat](https://github.com/RazrFalcon/cargo-bloat) - what's taking up space in my Rust binary
 * [cargo-limit](https://github.com/alopatindev/cargo-limit) - clean up, sort and limit error/warning output.
 Great for those of us running cargo in shells!
+* [cargo-readme](https://github.com/webern/cargo-readme) - tool to generate a README based on the RustDoc in lib.rs, to avoid duplicated effort!
 * [mutagen](https://github.com/llogiq/mutagen) - mutation testing tool for Rust programs.
 Generates "mutations" in your code to try to break test coverage!
 * [cargo-rr](https://github.com/danielzfranklin/cargo-rr) - time travel/recording/reverse debugger framework for Rust using rr
   - For more explanation see [Print debugging should go away](https://robert.ocallahan.org/2021/04/print-debugging-should-go-away.html)